Nevue Fine Art Marketing

 Draw them on the runway and in the air for a different perspective.

 Bar of soap – All soap brands have different textures, shapes, and curves.
+If you are looking for a quick drawing idea, draw some bars of soap.

 Baseball – Baseballs are fun to draw but can be a challenge with the seams and stitches of the baseball.
 Try to add depth by adding the five elements of shading.
+In just a few steps, you can transform basic shapes into realistic drawings.

 Original graphite drawing by Dave Nevue

-Baseball hat – Place your baseball hat at different angles of hanging it on a chair.
+Baseball hat – Place your baseball hat at different angles by hanging it on a chair.
 If you have an old hat, grab it and capture all of the textures of an old weathered hat.

 Basketball – Sketch a basketball and try to give it form with shading.
 Basketballs have a lot of bumps and valleys.
 Remember, sometimes less is more with drawings.